Stoner19/RBY-Slack-pricebot/README.md

 usage:
 troll - a familiar but unwelcome face
-'price <exchange>' to get latest quote, <exchange> can equal: bfx, bs, okc, btce 'price !' to get help
+'price <exchange>' to get latest quote, <exchange> can equal: btx, polo 'price !' to get help
 'price all' to print out all exchange quotes